Home Depot

-The Home Depot, Inc., often simply referred to as Home Depot, is an American multinational home improvement retail corporation that sells tools, construction products, appliances, and services, including fuel and transportation rentals.
+The Home Depot, Inc., often referred to as Home Depot, is an American multinational home improvement retail corporation which sells tools, construction products, appliances, and services including fuel and transportation rentals.
 Home Depot is the largest home improvement retailer in the United States.
 In 2021, the company had 490,600 employees and more than $151 billion in revenue.
-The company is headquartered in incorporated Cobb County, Georgia, with an Atlanta mailing address.
+The company is headquartered in Cobb County, Georgia with an Atlanta mailing address.